-Whistleblowing and exit interviews
+9. Whistleblowing and exit interviews

-All staff are trained so that they understand they are expected and encouraged to raise concerns they have, whether related to the safeguarding and welfare of pupils, the conduct of staff or other matters, during the course of their employment in accordance with the school's polices (including the Whistleblowing Policy, the Safeguarding Policy and the Staff Code of Conduct).
-Safeguarding children is at the centre of the School's culture and is accordingly considered formally during staff performance development reviews and appraisal and finally at an exit interview which are held with all leavers.
+All staff are trained so that they understand they are expected and encouraged to raise concerns they have, whether related to the safeguarding and welfare of pupils, the conduct of staff or other matters, during the course of their employment in accordance with the School's policies (including the whistleblowing policy, the safeguarding policy and the Staff code of conduct).
+Safeguarding children is at the center of the School's culture and is accordingly considered formally during staff performance development reviews and appraisal and finally at an exit interview which are held with all leavers.

-Referrals to the DBS and National College for Teaching and Leadership (NCTL)
+10. Referrals to the DBS and Teaching Regulation Agency

-This policy is primarily concerned with the promotion of safer recruitment and details the preemployment checks that will be undertaken prior to employment being confirmed.
-Whilst these are pre-employment checks the school also has a legal duty to make a referral to the DBS in circumstances where an individual:-
+This policy is primarily concerned with the promotion of safer recruitment and details the pre-employment checks that will be undertaken prior to employment being confirmed.
+Whilst these are pre-employment checks the School also has a legal duty to make a referral to the DBS in circumstances where an individual:

-- has applied for a position at the school despite being barred from working with children; or - has been removed by the school from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.
+- Has applied for a position at the School despite being barred from working with children; or - Has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.

-If the individual referred to the DBS is a teacher, the school may also decide to make a referral to the NCTL.
+If the individual referred to the DBS is a teacher, the School may also decide to make a referral to the Teaching Regulation Agency.

-Queries
+11. Queries

-If an applicant has any queries on how to complete the application form or any other matter he/she should contact the Bursar's PA.
+If an applicant has any queries on how to complete the Application Form or any other matter they should contact the Headmistress.